r52/op64/README.md

 * (Required) [Boost Libraries](http://www.boost.org/)
     * op64 uses the Boost library for cross platform abstractions that are not (yet?) available in the C++ Standard Library
-    * Precompiled .lib's for Visual Studio 2013/2015 for the components used in op64 are available within the repository
+    * Precompiled [statically linked .libs](https://github.com/r52/op64/wiki/Quick-Guide-to-Compiling-Boost-for-op64) for Visual Studio 2015 for the components used in op64 are available within the repository
     * Set the environment variable `BOOST_ROOT` to the root of the Boost library installation
 * (Required) [Qt 5.3 or higher](http://www.qt.io/) for the Qt GUI project
     * Install an opensource 64-bit build for your OS and compiler